Independent Tour

 The Independent Tour was a co-headlining tour by American recording artists Kelly Clarkson and Clay Aiken.
 The tour supported their debut albums, Thankful (2003) and Measure of a Man (2003).
 The tour only reached the United States during the winter and spring of 2004.
-Clarkson and Aiken performed individual shows before joining in a duet for Clarkson's encore.
+Clarkson and Aiken performed individual shows, alternating the opening and closing positions every other city, before joining in a duet for an encore after the closing artist's set.
 Many critics described the tour as the PG version of The Justified & Stripped Tour in 2003.
 The tour placed 58th in Pollstar's annual "Top 100 Tours", earning over ten million dollars with 31 shows.

 Background

 Clarkson announced the tour via her official website on January 7, 2004.
 She wrote: "hey what's up guys!
 I have some very exciting news! clay aiken and I have decided to team up and co-headline a US tour together. we’re really pumped about it and can’t wait to see y’all there. we’ll be announcing the exact tour dates soon but for now I wanted to give you guys the scoop first. more info to come. have a super day!
 God bless kelly :)"